 In this course, students will explore all avenues of music technology.
 This includes music production of studio and live settings, creating tracks for movies, video games, and commercials.
-We will also be exploring live sound, lighting, and production in an effort to prepare students for pursuing a career in music technology.
+We will also be exploring live sound, lighting, and production to prepare students for pursuing a career in music technology.